Multi-messenger constraints on Abelian-Higgs cosmic string networks: Multi-messenger measurements and its constraint on the AH string

 which is expressed in terms of the spectral GW energy density as

 In Fig.~\ref{fig:contour_fit}, the $68\%$ and $95\%$ posterior likelihood contours from the NANOGrav result are plotted in part of the $\gamma - A$ plane.

 To connect this result with the SGWB from cosmic strings, we need construct a map between the power-law fit parameters $(\gamma, A)$ and the cosmic string parameters $(G\mu, \fng)$.
-In previous works, this was accomplished by fitting the theoretical cosmic string spectra with power laws.
+In previous works~\cite{Ellis:2020ena,Blasi:2020mfx,Buchmuller:2020lbh,Blanco-Pillado:2021ygr}, this was accomplished by fitting the theoretical cosmic string spectra with power laws.
 Here we adopt a method based on Ref.~\cite{Gowling:2022pzb}.
 This takes into account the fact that spectra which are not exactly power laws are being observed by an instrument with a frequency-dependent noise, and so a simple least-squares fit will be biased.
+Alternatively (or more rigorously), one can perform a Bayesian analysis using NANOGrav pipeline to directly obtain a likelihood function for string-induced SGWB as in Refs.~\cite{Bian:2020urb,Chen:2022azo,Bian:2022tju}.
+However, we find that our mapping seems consistent with the result obtained in Refs.~\cite{Bian:2020urb, Bian:2022tju}\footnote{The analysis in Ref.~\cite{Chen:2022azo} explicitly assumes the presence of unknown common stochastic process, which yields upper bound on the tension of the cosmic strings (or the strength of string-induced SGWB) Therefore, we cannot compare their results with ours.} and suffices our practical purpose.

 Assuming Gaussian noise and the Gaussian SGWB from the AH strings, the likelihood of the data $x$ is given as

 where $S_n(f)$ is the effective strain noise spectral density and $S_{\rm gw}^{\rm (AH)}(f) = (3H_0^2/2\pi^2f^3)\Omega_{\rm gw}^{\rm (AH)}(f)$ is the spectral density of the SGWB from the cosmic strings.
 In this study, we identify $S_n(f)$ as the effective sensitivity of the 12.5 yr NANOGrav estimated by a python code \texttt{Hasasia}~\cite{Hazboun2019Hasasia}, which is presented in, for example, the page 10 of Ref.~\cite{Hasasia}.
 Assuming a flat prior distribution $P(S_{\rm gw}^{\rm (pow)}(A, \gamma))$, the likelihood for the power-law fitting with given data is modeled in the same way: